PacificBiosciences/barcoding/docs/faq/split-output.md

 ## How do barcode indices correspond to the input sequences?
 Input barcode sequences are tagged with an incrementing counter.
 The first sequence is barcode `0` and the last barcode `numBarcodes - 1`.

+## Can I limit the output files per directory?
+If you use output BAM splitting, it can happen that you get a lot of output files.
+Using `--files-per-directory N` creates subdirectories and outputs at most `N` barcodes per directory.